FinleyMcIlwaine/memory-usage-munihac-2022/README.md

   executable terminal user interface application that can connect to any debuggee.

-These aren't all of the libraries involved, but they are the big three that we care about as users of `ghc-debug`.
+These aren't all of the packages involved, but they are the big three that we care about as users of `ghc-debug`.

 To get started in the workshop, we will be examining the example `heap-shapes`